OpenVoiceOS/ovos-ww-plugin-openWakeWord/readme.md

 `pip install ovos-ww-plugin-openwakeword`

 Configure your wake word in mycroft.conf.
-Do not provide the `model` key to just load the default model ("hey jarvis").
+Do not provide the `models` key to just load the default model ("hey jarvis").

 ```json
 "listener": {